home-assistant/home-assistant.io/source/_integrations/fully_kiosk.markdown

 **Service `load_url`**

-You can use the service `fully_kiosk/load_url` to have the tablet open the specified URL.
+You can use the service `fully_kiosk.load_url` to have the tablet open the specified URL.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |